Hendrix-CS/csci285/labs/abm.md

 ## Grading

 * Complete: Notebook can be read easily w/o needing to reference this page for additional detail.
 It should read like a self-contained report.
 It can be executed without producing runtime errors.
-All steps (1-4) are finished and all discussion questions are answered.
+All steps (1-2) are finished and all discussion questions are answered.

 * Partially complete: Notebook can be executed without producing runtime errors.
-Steps (1-4) are attempted.
+Steps (1-2) are attempted.

-* Bonus: If you complete (correctness counts!) the two bonus sections of termite modeling, then you can get 15 additional points added to your Exam #2 grade. this is enough to turn a "B" into an "A".
+* Bonus: If you complete (correctness counts!)
+Steps 3 & 4 then you can get 15 additional points added to any Exam of your choosing.
+This is enough to turn a "B" into an "A".
+If you complete the bonus (correctness counts!) on Step 4 then an additional 5 points can be added to any Exam of your choosing.